-The vast majority of the websites or applications you design will have at least one form of call to action, from signing a petition to confirming a payment.
-However, there are a number of obstacles in the way of actually getting users to complete a call to action, and also considerations about the next steps they should take once completed.
+Calls to actions (or CTAs) count.
+The vast majority of the websites or applications will have at least one form of call to action, this could be anything from signing up to a newsletter to following you on social media or confirming a payment.
+However, there are a number of obstacles in the way of actually getting users to complete a CTA, and also considerations about the next steps they should take once completed.

 To fully understand why users are dropping out of your booking flow or failing to notice your newsletter sign up button on your landing page, you should engage your analytics team and ensure that you rigorously test your digital products with the people using them.
-That said, there are a few things to contemplate in the design phase that will tilt the scales of conversion in your favour.
+That said, you may not have an analytics team, or might need a bit of extra help.
+Here are a few things to contemplate when you're in the design phase that will tilt the scales of conversion in your favour.

 01. Introduce calls to action at the right time